gogins/csound-extended/silencio/patches/README.md

 ## Introduction

 This directory contains Csound patches written in such a way as to be completely modular.
-I use these patches to compose my own pieces.
+I often use these patches to compose my own pieces.
 Most of these patches do not depend on any external resources or code.
 A few patches depend on SoundFonts, VST plugins, or samples.

+The approach here is generally to find existing instrument definitions that sound good to me and are free for me to use, and then to adapt them to my module system.
+At times, I extensively modify the instrument definitions.
+Occasionally, I write the instrument definitions from scratch.

+There is some redundancy in the form of multiple implementations of similar instruments.
+For this I make no excuse.
+Use the one that best suits.

 There are two pianos.
 In the orchestra header, `#define USE_PIANOTEQ` to use the excellent commercial physically modeled piano VST plugin; otherwise, a